BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 # Motivation

 The current convention defines one BTC as 100,000,000 of the smallest indivisible units.
-This representation requires dealing with eight decimal places, often causing confusion and encouraging the misconception that bitcoin is inherently decimal-based.
-In reality, Bitcoin’s ledger tracks and stores values as integers of a smallest unit, and the decimal point is a human-imposed abstraction.
+This representation requires dealing with eight decimal places, which can be confusing and foster the misconception that bitcoin is inherently decimal-based.
+In reality, Bitcoin’s ledger represents values as integers of a smallest unit, and the decimal point is merely a human-imposed abstraction.

-By recognizing the smallest unit as "one bitcoin," this BIP aligns user perceptions with the protocol’s true nature.
-It reduces the cognitive load of dealing with decimals, ensures that users understand Bitcoin as counting discrete units, and fosters a more accurate and accessible user experience.
+By redefining the smallest unit as "one bitcoin," this BIP aligns user perception with the protocol’s true nature.
+It reduces cognitive overhead, ensures users understand Bitcoin as counting discrete units, and ultimately improves educational clarity and user experience.

 # Specification

 **Redefinition of the Unit:**

 - Internally, the smallest indivisible unit remains unchanged.
 - Historically, 1 BTC = 100,000,000 base units.
-Under this proposal, "1 bitcoin" equals this smallest unit.
+Under this proposal, "1 bitcoin" equals that smallest unit.
-- The entity previously referred to as "1 BTC" now corresponds to 100 million bitcoins.
+- What was previously referred to as "1 BTC" now corresponds to 100 million bitcoins under the new definition.

 **Terminology:**

 - The informal terms "satoshi" or "sat" are deprecated.
-- All interfaces and documentation SHOULD refer to the base integer unit simply as "bitcoin."
+- All references, interfaces, and documentation SHOULD refer to the base integer unit simply as "bitcoin."

 **Display and Formatting:**

-- Applications SHOULD present values as whole integers, without decimals.
+- Applications SHOULD present values as whole integers without decimals.
 - Example:
   - Old display: `0.00010000 BTC`
   - New display: `10000 BTC` (or `₿10000`)